ANIname/directory-import/README.md

 console.log(result);
 ```

-Put result in a variable and invoce callback on each file:
+Put the result in a variable and invoke a callback on each file:

 ```js
 const { directoryImport } = require('directory-import');